stacklio/stackl/docs/content/basic/overview.md

 ## Core goals

-* End-to-end support for microservices-based applications and infrastructure management in a DevOps workflow through autonomous orchestration and management (interesting read: [What is DevOps?](https://www.atlassian.com/devops))
+* End-to-end support for microservice-based applications and infrastructure management in a DevOps workflow through autonomous orchestration and management (interesting read: [What is DevOps?](https://www.atlassian.com/devops))
 * Open source and community-oriented
   * Based on coding best practices
   * Consistent use of standards and guidelines